replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 Getting Started
 ===============

-Let's start by creating a new file for our prefight checks using the Kubernetes cluster version example above.
+Let's start by creating a new file for our preflight checks using the Kubernetes cluster version example above.
 Click on the "Manifest Editor" tab and create a new file named `harbor-prefights.yaml`.